shapesmusic/Shapes-Basics-Draft/writing/about.md

 And like so, this path winds around again and again through the lands of Symbols, Instruments, and Imagination until eventually it falls clear off the edge of the map, and you'll have to go find a different world to explore.

-But before then, you will have weaved your way through five distinct sequences of levels, and I’d like to tell you a little about what you'll find in each.
-These sequences are:
+But before then, you will have weaved your way through five distinct skills, and I’d like to tell you a little about what you'll find in each.
+They are:

 - Playing With Songs
 - Tactile Reading